 Why He's Amazing: Because he went from being a server at Bennigan's (his first restaurant job) to cooking curious edibles (like spruce tips and chrysanthemum greens) over wood and fire at one of Seattle's hippest new restaurants.

 Culinary School: Le Cordon Bleu College of Culinary Arts (Orlando, FL)

-Background: Sitka & Spruce (Seattle); Lincoln, Per Se (New York City); The Herbfarm (Woodinville, WA)
+background: Sitka & Spruce (/sites/default/files/eattle); Lincoln, Per Se (New York City); The Herbfarm (Woodinville, WA)

 Quintessential Dish: Quillayute River king salmon cured in honey and chamomile with poached and raw rhubarb, crème fraîche and eighty-percent rye bread

 Heritage: "I'm from the South.
 My family did it up Southern style: collard greens, chitlins, black-eyed peas, corn bread; that's kind of the foundation of my cooking."

 His Philosophy: "Don't mess up a good ingredient."

 Enduring Food Obsession: "I'm a burger freak.
 I love burgers.
 I'll eat a cheap burger, I'll eat an expensive burger—ground meat, man!
 Just put it on a bun!
 I won't technically go to a fast-food burger place anymore, but I used to…"

 Unusual Drinks: In addition to wines, beers, ciders and mead, Bar Sajor has kombucha on draft, sodas in flavors like rye and quince, and Jordan's locally famous shrubs—vinegar-based beverages accented with huckleberry or beet, for instance, depending on the season.